 January 2 1861 Wednesday

 District of Columbia.
-Colonel Inspector-General of the District of Columbia Militia Charles Pomeroy Stone was placed officially in charge of securing the safety of the capital.
-Discussions had firsy begun between US President James Buchanan and Major-General Winfield Scott on 31 December 1860, to instigate plans for the defence of the Capital District.
+Colonel Charles Pomeroy Ston, Inspector-General of the District of Columbia Militia, was placed officially in charge of securing the safety of the capital.
+Discussions to instigate plans for the defence of the Capital District had first begun between President James Buchanan and Major-General Winfield Scott on 31 December 1860.
 Stone had identified and enumerated the local militia and volunteer forces available, since no Regular Army troops were normally stationed nearby.
 A small detachment of US Marines held Fort Jefferson and the Washington Navy Yard.
 Stone found a loyal company of the Potomac Light infantry at Georgetown, and a growing company of the National Rifles with two mountain howitzers but these had strongly Southern sympathies.
 The Washington Light Infantry had 160 men and a small National Guard battalion loyal to the Federal government.
 Stone raised and equipped thirty-three new volunteer companies of infantrymen and riflemen and within six weeks he had equipped thirty-three companies of infantry and riflemen, and two troops of cavalry for the defence of the city.
 Stone had broken up the pro-Southern “National Volunteers” units and the National Rifles were restored to a more reliable allegiance.

 Georgia.
 Fort Jackson and the US Arsenal in Savannah were seized by Georgia State troops under instruction from Georgia members of the US Congress.
 Fort James Jackson (usually called Old Fort Jackson or Fort Jackson) was located on the Savannah River, two miles east of the city of Savannah.
 Fort Jackson was constructed between 1808 and 1812 over an old earthen battery dating from the American Revolution.
 James Jackson was a British native who fought for the American cause and rose to the rank of colonel; he accepted the surrender of the British in Savannah at the close of the Revolutionary War.
 Fort Jackson, Fort McAllister, and Fort Pulaski combined to defend Savannah from attack.
 The fort was commanded by Colonel Edward Clifford Anderson and would become the Confederate Headquarters for the Savannah River defences, including a squadron of the Confederate Navy.